Cranial Facial Release

 Thus, if the individual cranial bones are fixated or “stuck” and do not move like they’re supposed to, it causes torque on the dura (the outer meningeal covering of the brain) and impediment of cerebrospinal fluid to that part of your brain – thus, whatever part of your body that section of your brain controls will be directly affected and compromised by that dysfunction of the nervous system at that level.

-The procedure is performed in a series of 4 days of treatment, with specific bilateral inflation patterns administered on each individual day.
-It typically takes 3-4 series (12-16 individual days of treatment) to achieve maximal benefit from CFR.
+The procedure is performed in a series of 3-4 days of treatment, with specific bilateral inflation patterns administered on each individual day.
+It typically takes 2-3 or 4 series (10-16 individual days of treatment) to achieve maximal benefit from CFR.

 Conditions Benefiting from Cranial Facial Release